Physical Therapy Creates Lifelong Healthy Habits

 A child with any lifelong intellectual or developmental disability could benefit from a physical therapy assessment periodically, as their body grows; not only to encourage full participation in their community as a child but also to build confidence in how their body moves to live healthy and engaging lives as adults.
 Ensuring a body moves in the best feasible way improves pain management, decreases need for environment modifications (allowing aging in place) and creates skills that reduce the risk of depression and improves self-efficacy.

 Our physical therapist works together with the family to develop dynamic and functional goals for a child to be successful.
 Let our therapist support your child throughout their development in the areas of gross motor strength, flexibility, and movement.
-Sessions are offered in the clinic and in the water using aquatic therapy.
+Sessions are offered in the clinic.
 We will work with your doctor, school and other therapists to give your child confidence in their movements across their natural environments.

 For more information or to make an appointment, please email IPI@JCFS.org or call 847.412.4379.